 A public beta is made open to everyone.
 It can exist alongside an existing version of the service and you might:

 - use something like AB-testing to funnel some traffic to the beta

 - invite people with a separate call to action to use the beta

 Duration of the beta phase

-The exact duration of your beta will depend on the scope of your project, but an appropriately sized team shouldn’t take more than a few months to create a public beta.
+The exact duration of your beta will depend on the scope of your project, but an appropriately sized team shouldn’t take more than a few months to create a beta.